 When a local woman is killed, police indifference leads a doctor to begin her own investigation

 DEAD PRETTY is the first in a series of murder mysteries about police doctor and part-time GP, Dr Callie Hughes.
 Readers who like forensics in crime fiction and medical thrillers, like Patricia Cornwell’s Kay Scarpetta series, will particularly enjoy this book.
-Look out for the second book, BODY HEAT, on pre-order now!
+Second book, BODY HEAT, out now!

 When Love Lies Bleeding